 The temporary rule also provides guidance on documentation requirements for requesting leave under OFLA’s new rules.
 For sick child leave due to the closure of the child’s school or child care provider, an employer may request documentation that includes the name of the child, the name of the school or child care provider, and a statement from the employee that no other family member is willing and able to care for the child.
 If the child is older than 14, the employer can also require a statement from the employee that special circumstances exist requiring the employee to provide care to the child during daylight hours.

 The new rules take effect immediately, and employers should seek guidance from counsel to ensure that they are properly following the new OFLA standards, especially when OFLA-leave overlaps with FFCRA or FMLA leave.

-For questions about the DOL’s revised FFCRA regulations, or for any other questions about leave application in your workplace, contact Heather Fossity at 503-276-2151 or firstname.lastname@example.org.
+For questions about the DOL’s revised FFCRA regulations, or for any other questions about leave application in your workplace, contact Natalie Pattison at 503-228-0500 or firstname.lastname@example.org.